MicrosoftDocs/windows-ai-docs/docs/toolkit/index.md

 # AI Toolkit for Visual Studio Code overview

 > [!NOTE]
 > The AI Toolkit for Visual Studio Code (VS Code) was previously known as Windows AI Studio.
-The product has been renamed to reflect the focus on enabling AI development in VS Code across platforms.
+The extension has been renamed to reflect the focus on enabling AI development in VS Code across platforms.

 The AI Toolkit for VS Code (AI Toolkit) is a VS Code extension that enables you to: